What is a Parked Domain? Everything You Need to Know

 How do I unpark a domain?

 To unpark a domain, you need to connect it to a website or hosting service.
+First, log in to your domain registrar or hosting provider account.
+Next, update the domain’s nameservers to point to your hosting account.
+Finally, publish the website or parked domain page.

 How much does it cost to park a domain?

 Parking a domain is usually free if you own the domain.
 Parking a domain is usually free if you own the domain.
 But you must pay for domain registration, which typically costs $10-$20 per year.
 It also depends on the domain extension (.com, .net, etc.).
-Bluehost offers one free domain for the first year with web hosting plans.
+Bluehost offers one free domain for the first year with selected web hosting plans.

 Does Google index parked domains?